-An Aboriginal water reserve (AWR) is designed to provide Aboriginal people with greater access to water resources for economic benefit.
-The volume of water allocated to the AWR depends on the percentage of eligible land in each management zone.
-Allocations are made to the AWR from the ESY once mandatory allocations are made to the environment and allocations have been made to the priority beneficial uses of rural stock and domestic use and public water supply.
+An Aboriginal water reserve (the reserve) is designed to provide Aboriginal people with greater access to water resources for economic benefit.
+The volume of water allocated to the reserve depends on the percentage of eligible land in each water management zone.
+Allocations are made to the reserve from the estimated sustainable yield once mandatory allocations are made to the environment and allocations have been made to the priority beneficial uses of rural stock and domestic use and public water supply.

-Aboriginal economic development in the plan area is supported with 4,574 ML per year allocated to the Aboriginal Water Reserve from within the Estimated Sustainable Yield.
-This volume will increase in the event of water being returned through licence compliance action.
+Aboriginal economic development in the plan area is supported with 4,574 ML per year available to the Aboriginal water reserve from within the estimated sustainable yield.
+This volume may increase in the event of water being returned through licence compliance action and the recovery of unused water.